ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/environmental-science/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

 {{#wb-req item="3b2" requirement="Record the trips taken, mileage, and fuel consumption of a family car for seven days, and calculate how many miles per gallon the car gets.
-Determine whether any trips could have been combined ("chained") rather than taken out and back.
+Determine whether any trips could have been combined (\"chained\") rather than taken out and back.
 Using the idea of trip chaining, determine how many miles and gallons of gas could have been saved in those seven days."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}